pass-culture/pass-culture-app-native/doc/standards/testStrategy/FullPageTest.md

 ```

 If you encounter an error with `duplicate-id-aria` this is due to the global uuid mock, we systematically mock `testUuidV4`
-To correct this error it is necessary to mock uuid in your test file like this :
+To correct this error it is necessary to mock uuid in your test file like this:

 ```jsx
 const mockV4 = jest.fn()